strimzi/strimzi-kafka-operator/cluster-controller/README.md

 ## Reconciliation

-TBD
+When the controller is up and running, it reacts at all notifications received from the Kubernetes/OpenShift cluster related to the watched ConfigMaps when they are created, updated or deleted.

+It could happen that the cluster controller isn't working properly and the related pod is restarted.
+In that scenario, it could lost notifications about the cluster ConfigMaps; without any action there will be an inconsistent state comparing the ConfigMaps and what is actually deployed in the Kubernetes/OpenShift cluster.

+For fixing this kind of issues, a periodic reconciliation is executed by the cluster controller so that it can compare how the ConfigMaps look like (and if they exist) with the current cluster deployment in order to have a consistent state across all of them.

 ## Format of the cluster ConfigMap

-By default, the controller watches for ConfigMap(s) having the label `strimzi.io/kind=cluster` in order to find and get configuration for a Kafka or Kafka Connect cluster to deploy.
+By default, the controller watches for ConfigMaps having the label `strimzi.io/kind=cluster` in order to find and get configuration for a Kafka or Kafka Connect cluster to deploy.
 The label is configurable through the `STRIMZI_CONFIGMAP_LABELS` environment variable.